Free Notebook Usage

 • Each function does one thing

-• Code structure should be clear
+• Keep code structure clear

 • Easy to understand and maintain